Kerato-san/quartz-verak-eal/content/Gods/The Grey/Timnar.md

 - Do not flinch in the execution of your duty, no matter what the consequence.

 # Prophets
-- **Justicar Veldrin**: A legendary paladin of Timnar who led the charge in restoring law and order after the Shatter.
+- **Justicar Veldrin**: A legendary paladin of Timnar who led the charge in restoring law and order after [[../../The Shatter and The War of The Shatter|The Shatter]].
 Veldrin’s strict adherence to the law and his tireless efforts to reform broken societies earned him the title of Timnar’s greatest servant.
 - **Magister Elric**: A renowned scholar who is credited with writing the **Code of the Eternal Law**, a legal tome that is said to be inspired directly by Timnar’s divine teachings.
 This code serves as the basis for many legal systems across Verak’eal.